Adaptive Correspondence Scoring for Unsupervised Medical Image Registration: Introduction

 \section{Introduction}

-Deformable medical image registration aims to accurately determine non-rigid correspondences through dense displacement vectors between a source image and a target image.
-This process is a crucial step for medical image analysis, such as tracking disease progression for diagnosis and treatment \cite{oliveira_medical_nodate,hill_medical_nodate}.
-Due to the impracticality of obtaining ground truth displacement, it has been a long-standing problem and is extensively studied in the past decades \cite{klein_elastix_2010,rueckert_nonrigid_1999,ashburner_fast_2007,balakrishnan_voxelmorph_2019,chen_transmorph_2022,kim_diffusemorph_2022,zhang_learning_2022}.
+Deformable medical image registration aims to accurately determine non-rigid correspondences through dense displacement vectors between source and target images.
+This process is a crucial step for medical image analysis, such as tracking disease progression for diagnosis and treatment \cite{oliveira_medical_nodate,hill_medical_nodate,zhang2021fully}.
+Due to the impracticality of obtaining ground truth displacement, it has been a long-standing problem and has been extensively studied in the past decades \cite{klein_elastix_2010,rueckert_nonrigid_1999,ashburner_fast_2007,balakrishnan_voxelmorph_2019,chen_transmorph_2022,kim_diffusemorph_2022,zhang_learning_2022,zhang2020comparative,zhang2024heteroscedastic}.

 Classical methods approach this challenge by solving an iterative pair-wise optimization problem between source and target images using elastic-type models \cite{davatzikos_spatial_1997,klein_elastix_2010}, free-form deformations with b-splines \cite{rueckert_nonrigid_1999}, and topology-preserving diffeomorphic models \cite{ashburner_fast_2007,avants_symmetric_2008}.
 However, these approaches are computationally expensive and time-consuming, limiting their practical utility in large-scale real-world data.
-Recently, learning-based approaches have been extensively studied to address this challenge with state-of-the-art performance \cite{balakrishnan_voxelmorph_2019,zhang_learning_2022,kim_diffusemorph_2022,chen_transmorph_2022,dalca_unsupervised_2018,shi_xmorpher_2022}.
-These approaches formulate displacement estimation as a generative modeling process from query source-target pair and operate under an unsupervised setting or a weakly supervised setting with segmentation masks due to the lack of ground truth displacement.
-To train these approaches via gradient-based optimization, image reconstruction from a source to a target serves as a data fidelity term.
-The supervision signal comes from minimizing the reconstruction error between warped source and target.
-The feasibility in minimizing this term relies on intensity constancy between the two images during imaging, along with a regularization term based on the assumption that the object imaged is locally smooth and connected.
+Recently, learning-based approaches have been widely adopted for their speed (GPU accelerated forward pass that is hundreds of times faster in inference speed than classical methods) and state-of-the-art performance \cite{balakrishnan_voxelmorph_2019,zhang_learning_2022,kim_diffusemorph_2022,chen_transmorph_2022,dalca_unsupervised_2018,shi_xmorpher_2022}.
+Due to lack of ground truth displacement, these approaches leverage dense image or volumetric reconstruction in an unsupervised setting, or make use of segmentation masks in a weakly supervised setting.
+To train these approaches via gradient-based optimization, a source image is warped by the estimated displacement to reconstruct a target image.
+The supervision signal comes from minimizing the reconstruction error between warped source and target as the data-fidelity term, along with a regularizer based on the assumption that the object imaged is locally smooth and connected.
+The feasibility in minimizing this objective relies on intensity constancy between the two images during imaging.